Romeo Vermant

-Romeo Vermant (born 24 January 2004) is a Belgian professional footballer who plays as a forward for Club Brugge and the Belgium national team.
+Romeo Vermant (/nl/; born 24 January 2004) is a Belgian professional footballer who plays as a forward for Club Brugge and the Belgium national team.

 Club career

 Vermant began his career at the youth academy of Club Brugge.
 On 22 January 2021, Vermant made his debut for Brugge's reserve side, Club NXT in the Belgian First Division B against Lierse.
 On 5 January 2022, he signed a professional contract with the club tying him until 2024.

 On 22 January 2024, Vermant moved on loan to Westerlo until the end of the season.
 Following his return to Club Brugge in the 2024–25 season, he netted his first goal for the club in a 2–1 win over Anderlecht on 27 October, in addition to making his UEFA Champions League debut.
 On 4 May 2025, he scored a brace in a 2–1 victory over Anderlecht in the Belgian Cup final.